 Reversal of type 2 diabetes also greatly depends on how far the condition has progressed and the implications.
 The earlier the condition is diagnosed and a proper treatment plan is devised the better.

 As the condition progresses, it becomes difficult to control the related complications and makes it difficult for one to live without medication and insulin shots.

-If the diagnosis comes within the initial years (within 5 years), it is easier to plan for diabetes reversal.
-As the condition progresses, the chances of reversal might be low, but with proper lifestyle modifications and diet changes, one can have better control over diabetes and need fewer medications for management.
+If the diagnosis comes within the initial years, it is easier to plan for diabetes reversal.
+As the condition progresses, the chances of reversal might be low.
+Still, with proper lifestyle modifications and diet changes, one can have better control over diabetes and need fewer medications for management.